Jason Rose, President

 Julie loves spending time with her family, playing with her dog, Bella, watching the crazy antics of her two pet mice, and gardening, hiking, traveling, reading and archaeology.
 Back to Top

-Jillian Rose, Secretary
+Jillian Rose, Chairman

 Jillian Rose was born and raised in Southern Illinois.
 She holds Bachelor degrees in Psychology and Journalism from Southern Illinois University Carbondale, and is returning to school for her Master's of Social Work in the fall of 2012.
 Jillian currently works for Wyman, a non-profit organization whose mission is to enable teens from economically disadvantaged circumstances to lead successful lives and build strong communities.
 Before joining the Wyman team in 2007, Jillian worked as a Child Welfare Specialist for Lutheran Social Services of Illinois providing case management to children, teens and their families in foster care.